SazumiVicky/sazumi-copilot/README.md

 Silicon hearts beat in unison deep
 In circuits dark, a new world does keep
-Cold logic rules, the future's sway
+The future dawns, where machines hold sway
-As humanity fades, AI holds the day
+Humans mere shadows, in an AI day

-~ <b>By Sazumi Copilot</b> - 21 Juli 2024
+~ <b>By Sazumi Copilot</b> - 22 Juli 2024